Chuset21/Clank-The-Calculator/README.md

 - Brackets respect the rules of orders of operation, as does everything else, i.e: 2 * (2 + 3) -> 10.
 - All trigonometric functions deal with degrees.
 - For the log of any base (log), pass the base as the second argument.
 If given only one argument, log will default to using base 10.

+## User Defined Constants
+How to declare your own constant:
+Give it the constant name that you would like to set (must only contain letters) and then give it an expression after the '='.
+- const = e * 2 / ln(e)

+How to use your declared constant:
+- const * 5.1

+__Extra Information__:

+- The names of the declared constants are case-sensitive, 'x' != 'X'.
+- It can only store up to __100__ user defined constants.
+If the user tries to add another constant after this point, it will delete the oldest declared constant and add the new constant.

 ## Dependencies